andreabenzi/curiosity-potd/readme.txt

 = Version 2.0 =
 This plugin add a static block for Gutenberg that display current sol (martian day version) of Curiosity into a paragraph tag.
 The date don't change after the block is added.
 It's just a print to put in your article the Curiosity sol at that time.
+The plugin remove the block editor for widget.

 = Slogan =